rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 - `registry`: The `Registry` object

 ## FieldHelpTemplate
-The `FieldErrorTemplate` is the template that renders the all the errors associated a single field.
+The `FieldHelpTemplate` is the template that renders the help associated a single field.
-If you want to customize how all the errors are rendered you can.
+If you want to customize how the help is rendered you can.

 ```tsx
 import { FieldHelpProps } from "@rjsf/utils";